 On the one hand, it’s really important to allow your community to really express themselves.
 But, on the other hand, it’s crucial that you take measures to keep your community a safe space in which members respect each other’s opinions.
 In other words, you need to moderate the community in order to prevent trolling, bullying and offensive or inappropriate behaviour.

 You’d be surprised at how quickly the entire atmosphere of a community can change if a few bad actors are given the freedom to post offensive comments.
-Many social networks have failed due to poor community guidelines and an all-too hands-off approach to community moderation.
+Many social media networks have failed due to poor community guidelines and an all-too hands-off approach to community moderation.

 We’re currently writing a guide to community moderation.
 We’ll share it here soon to give you all the community moderation guidelines you’re looking for.

-3. Segment your user base
+3. Segment your user base for epic community development

 As I said previously, there is no one-size-fits-all when it comes to community engagement strategies and your user base is probably very diverse.
 Which is a great thing!
 But, how do you approach that and make sure everyone is receiving information that matters to them?